metasyn/memex/content/entries/enumerations/reading.md

 - stages of rot by linnea sterte (peow)
 - walkway - cory doctorow
 - [synth history zine: issue 1](https://www.synthhistory.tv/shop/Synth-History-Zine-Issue-1-p368968067)
+- cats at the louvre - taiyo matsumoto
 - a frog in the fall (and later on) by linnea sterte (peow)

 # 2021